sigstore/sigstore-website/README.md

 ## How to Get Involved?

-The sigstore welcomes contributions.
-You can submit an issue or pull request if you have an idea for a new feature or a bug fix.
-Please read the [Contributor Guidelines](/CONTRIBUTORS.md) as well.
+Community contributions are welcome.
+To suggest a new feature or report a bug, please feel free to submit an issue.
+Prior to contributing, please review our [Contributor Guidelines](https://github.com/CONTRIBUTORS.md).

 ## Security